C. J. Cherryh: Biography

 Cherryh was born in 1942 in St. Louis, Missouri and raised primarily in Lawton, Oklahoma.
 She began writing stories at the age of ten when she became frustrated with the cancellation of her favorite TV show, Flash Gordon.
 In 1964, she received a Bachelor of Arts degree in Latin from the University of Oklahoma (Phi Beta Kappa), with academic specializations in archaeology, mythology, and the history of engineering.
 In 1965, she received a Master of Arts degree in classics from Johns Hopkins University in Baltimore, Maryland, where she was a Woodrow Wilson fellow.
+In the early 1980s, she was an artist in residence at the University of Central Oklahoma.

 After graduation, Cherryh taught Latin, Ancient Greek, the classics, and ancient history at John Marshall High School in the Oklahoma City public school system.
 While her job was teaching Latin, her passion was the history, religion, and culture of Rome and Ancient Greece.
 During the summers, she would conduct student tours of the ancient ruins in England, France, Spain, and Italy.
 In her spare time, she would write, using the mythology of Rome and Greece as plots for her stories of the future.
 Cherryh did not follow the professional path typical of science fiction writers at the time, which was to first publish short stories in science fiction and fantasy magazines and then progress to novels; she did not consider writing short stories until she had had several novels published.

 Cherryh wrote novels in her spare time away from teaching and submitted these manuscripts directly for publication.
 Initially, she met with little success; various publishers lost manuscripts she had submitted.
 She was thus forced to retype them from her own carbon copies, time-consuming but cheaper than paying for photocopying.
 (Using carbon paper to make at least one copy of a manuscript was standard practice until the advent of the personal computer.)

 Cherryh's breakthrough came in 1975 when Donald A. Wollheim purchased the two manuscripts she had submitted to DAW Books, Gate of Ivrel and Brothers of Earth.
 About the former, Cherryh stated in an interview on Amazing Stories: